DoctorMcKay/node-websocket13-jsonrpc/README.md

 You can also register a default handler for notifications in the same way as for methods.

 ### notify(group, name[, params])
 - `group` - String name of group or array of string names of groups to send notification to.
             Use `null` to send a notification to all active clients.
 - `name` - String name of notification to send
 - `params` - Any data type

 Sends a JSON-RPC notification to an entire group at once.
 You can also pass an array of groups to send a notification to all members of all specified groups.

+Returns a number indicating how many clients received this notification.

 ### notifyAll(name[, params])
 - `name` - String name of notification to send
 - `params` - Any data type

 Sends a JSON-RPC notification to all connected clients.
+Returns a number indicating how many clients received this notification.

 # WsRpcOutgoingConnection